SnijderC/markdown-cv-modern/src/index.md

 This professional education consists of 2 years of electronics engineering education followed by a specialisation in the fields of telematics which is at the cross-roads between IT and Telecommunication.
-In concrete terms this means anything that is an electronic form of communication: computer networking, Telephony, GSM, television, satellite connections, fiber connections, wireless communication, etc.
+In concrete terms this means any form of electronic communication: computer networking, Telephony, GSM, television, satellite connections, fiber connections, wireless communication, etc.

 ---